 Depression is a mood disorder that can negatively affect cognition, energy, self-esteem, and even everyday activities like eating and sleeping.
-Pre-Covid-19, it was estimated that over 300 million people worldwide suffer from this debilitating condition, with 16.2 million adults suffering in the US alone.
-Numbers have understandably risen since the onset of the pandemic.
-According to the US Census Bureau, a third of Americans currently show signs of anxiety and clinical depression.
-In addition, celebrity depression-related suicides, like Kate Spade and Anthony Bourdain, have brought depression more out into the open; the subject may be less of a stigma today.
+It’s estimated that 280 million people worldwide suffer from this debilitating condition, with 21 million adults suffering in the US alone.
+According to a Gallup poll, 30% of Americans have been clinically diagnosed with depression at some point in their lives.
+Celebrity depression-related suicides, like Kate Spade and Anthony Bourdain, have brought depression more out into the open; the subject may be less of a stigma today.
 What’s clear is that a solution to combat the breadth of mental illness is now needed more than ever.
 But are antidepressant drugs the answer, or are these pills capable of causing more harm than good?

 Here are three arguments against using antidepressants to fight mental illness, and three arguments in favor of using antidepressants.